mmistakes/minimal-mistakes/_posts/2017-10-09-vpn-on-raspberry-pi-with-lan-isolation.md

 ```bash
 $ sudo iptables -I FORWARD <position num> -s 10.8.0.50 -d 192.168.0.0/24 -j ACCEPT
 ```
+**Note:** It's important that the whitelisted IPs come before DROP line we added earlier.
+You can see the order by typing "iptables -L --line-numbers".
+Make sure you choose a 'position num' that comes before the the DROP line.
+{: .notice--info}

 And following the instructions above, you can persist these firewall changes.